LiF-x/lifxmod.com/FAQ/index.md

         SELECT * FROM objects_patch WHERE GeoDataID = 117521895 ORDER BY ObjectTypeID ASC LIMIT 1000;SHOW TABLE STATUS LIKE 'objects_patch';

-   you can confirm you are looking at the correct object as ObjectTypeID for this item as it will be 1497 for horse cart no tent
+   you can confirm you are looking at the correct object as ObjectTypeID for this item as it will be the following

+   1497 for horse cart no tent
    1461 for horse cart with tent

 **Checking the container to make sure cart is empty**